once-ler/NEAT/projects/docgraph/README.md

 The above will commands will launch a nameserver, 4 HBase servers, 4 Elasticsearch servers, and 4 Faunus servers.
 All servers will automatically be configured, ie Zookeeper, Task/Job Trackers, etc.

+*(Depending on your server's power, you may consider launching more or less workers per cluster)*

-You can see the DNS directory file by doing the following:
+You can see the DNS directory file by executing the following:

 ```
 cat $(cat /tmp/DNSMASQ)
 ```

-Typically, it will look like the following:
+Typically, it will look like this:

 ```
 address="/nameserver/172.17.0.2"